rockkytb/SoftEngII-P08-SPG/Retrospective/Retrospective-Sprint3.md

 - Technical Debt management:
   - Total hours estimated
   - Total hours spent
-  - Hours estimated for remediation by SonarQube
+  - Hours estimated for remediation by SonarQube: 3d 7h
-  - Hours estimated for remediation by SonarQube only for the selected and planned issues
+  - Hours estimated for remediation by SonarQube only for the selected and planned issues: 2h 53min
-  - Hours spent on remediation
+  - Hours spent on remediation: 3h
-  - debt ratio (as reported by SonarQube under "Measures-Maintainability")
+  - debt ratio (as reported by SonarQube under "Measures-Maintainability"): 0.9%
-  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability )
+  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability ): RELIABILITY A, MAINTAINABILITY A, SECURITY A, SECURITY REVIEW A, COVERAGE 54.6%, DUPLICATIONS 16.6%.
+N.B.
+See sonar Readme for major informations